cjgermany2026-ux/cjgermany/README.md

-# A.R.
-Rahman Website Recreation
+# cj germany  Website Recreation

 A modern recreation of the A.R.
 Rahman official website with the same style, animations, and structure.